-- Just as muscles, ligaments/tendons are stretched during rapid motion of whiplash, so are nerves.
+- Just as muscles, ligaments/tendons are stretched during rapid motion of whiplash, so our nerves.
 Most nerves are able to handle such motion.
-But if your head is turned, head restraint wasn’t adjusted properly, having neck instability to begin with, a nerve can be damage and stretched to far or pinched.
-Nerve injuries can be slightly more difficult to heal then muscle and ligament damage.
+But if your head is turned, head restraint wasn’t adjusted properly, having neck instability, to begin with, a nerve can be damaged and stretched too far or pinched.
+Nerve injuries can be slightly more difficult to heal than muscle and ligament damage.
 Nerves that are trapped by misalignment of the vertebra require chiropractic adjustments to restore normal functional capacity.

 - Facet Joint Injury:

 - Facet joint injury can show itself in a variety of ways.
 Pain in the area of the joint is the most common symptom.
 Facet damage can also result in pain that is felt elsewhere in the body.
 Shoulder and arm pain are common whiplash complaints that may be related to facet joint injury.
 Healing of joint damage can be more difficult for many reasons.
 First, the joint itself does not have a good supply of blood, which makes it hard for the tissues to heal.
 Secondly, the constant motion of the joint and swelling can irritate the injury.
 Thirdly, misalignment of the vertebra called subluxation is the culprit cause of this problem causing loss of motion in a damaged vertebra in the lower neck area and creating too much instability in the upper neck.